 MAGS Excellence in Teaching Award

-The Midwestern Association of Graduate Schools is pleased to announce the 2023 Excellence in Teaching Award.
+The Midwestern Association of Graduate Schools is pleased to announce the call for nominations for Excellence in Teaching Award in recognition of graduate students who exemplify excellence in the teaching and learning mission of our universities.
 Two awards have been created to recognize the importance of excellence in teaching and mentoring as a component of graduate education and the preparation of graduate students for future service as college and university faculty.
 One award will be given to a doctoral student and one to a master’s student.
-Each award includes a citation and a $750 honorarium that will be presented at the annual meeting of the Midwestern Association of Graduate Schools (MAGS).
+Each award includes a citation and a $750 honorarium that will be presented at the MAGS annual meeting to be held April 3-5, 2024 at LeMeridien Hotel St. Louis Clayton.
+Winners of the award will also each receive up to $500 toward travel expenses to attend the MAGS meeting.

-The MAGS Excellence in Teaching Award competition is open to all graduate students with teaching responsibilities enrolled in a member institution during the calendar year 2022.
+The MAGS Excellence in Teaching Award competition is open to all graduate students with teaching responsibilities enrolled in a member institution during the calendar year 2023.
 Institutions are restricted to one nomination of a doctoral student and one nomination of a master’s student.
-Following formal institutional review and selection, nomination(s) must be submitted by the Dean of the Graduate School/College (or designee) using the enclosed application form.
-Nominations must include a letter of nomination from the department head, a signature of endorsement from the Dean of the Graduate School/College (on the nomination form), the nominee’s teaching portfolio (including a link to the teaching video), and current curriculum vitae.
-Excluding the nomination form, the letter of nomination, and curriculum vitae, the nominee’s teaching portfolio only is limited to six (6) pages double spaced, 1 inch margins, with a 12 point font.
+Following formal institutional review and selection, nomination(s) must be submitted by the Dean of the Graduate School/College (or designee) using the provided application form.
+Nominations must include a letter of nomination from the department head, a signature of endorsement from the Dean of the Graduate School/College or designee (on the nomination form), the nominee’s teaching portfolio (including a link to the teaching video), and current curriculum vitae.

 MAGS Teaching Award Recipients